Your Guide to Sea Ranch Harbor Seals

 Visitors to the rookeries with dogs will be asked to keep their pets far away from the bluff.
 There are tie-off locations for your pet.
 Docents will direct you to where you may safely keep your dog.

 A Rewarding Experience

-Sometimes volunteers are rewarded with a birth of a pup on their watch.
+Sometimes volunteers are rewarded with the birth of a pup on their watch.
 This is the case of Jeannie Claypoole who was observing Tidepool Rookery on The Sea Ranch.
 According to the Menodonoma Sightings accounting, “she saw a Harbor Seal that seemed very antsy.
 Sure enough, she was about to give birth.”